MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ---

 ### 4. Loading data in R
 There are several good ways to load data into R, depending on the data format.
-Below, we explain how to load both phenotypic and genotypic data using specific commands.
+Below, we explain how to load both phenotypic and genotypic data in the R environment using specific commands.

 #### 4.1.
 Loading phenotypic data
 For phenotypic data, we typically use `read.csv()` or `read.table()` to import the data.
 The key difference is that `read.csv()` is used when the data is separated by commas, while `read.table()` is more general and allows specifying different delimiters (e.g., tab-separated data).